jfdlv/troika-pdf-creator/README.md

 ### Troika PDF Creator

 Will be a toolkit to generate content for troika! tabletop rpg.
-For now there are 2 features, one that creates a pdf with a background for the game depending on the data you introduce, and other that walks you through the process of creating a character for the Game.
+For now there are 2 features, one that creates a pdf with a background for the game depending on the data you introduce, and other that walks you through the process of creating a character for the Game, generating a pdf with your character when you're done.

 Tentative future features: